 - A soup bowl – for use while marinating the chicken

 Step – 1: First, take out the chicken from the fridge and then remove the wrapper.
-Now wash the chicken to detach the loosened ice.
+Now separate the frozen chicken to get it ready for the next steps.

 After that, keep it in the soup bowl for some time, and in the meantime, you will perform your other preparation work.